-- 380 The mid- to upper-level convective PV dipole results from the arrangement of horizontal vorticity and the horizontal diabatic heating gradient (second term in Eq.
-4, cf. Figs. 1 and 7c).
-Horizontal vorticity is large ahead of the upper-level trough due to strong vertical wind shear below the upper-level jet.
-In this case, the vertical wind shear vector of magnitude 2-3 m s-1 km-1 between 4-12 km height points in the same direction as the upper-level wind vector, i.e., towards the northeast (Fig. 7c).
-The horizontal vorticity vector ω_h is rotated 90° anticlockwise relative to the vertical wind shear vector and points towards - the cold air.
-Moreover, the horizontal heating gradients $\nabla_h \dot{\theta}$ point radially towards the center of the convective updraft, which coincides with the maximum heating from graupel and snow formation (Fig. 4a,e).
-As outlined in the introduction (section 1.2), this results in PV production to the right of the vertical wind shear vector, where $\nabla_h \dot{\theta} \parallel \omega_h$, and PV destruction to the left of the vertical wind shear vector, where $\nabla_h \dot{\theta} \parallel -\omega_h$ (Fig. 7c).
+The midlevel to upper-level convective PV dipole results from the arrangement of horizontal vorticity and the horizontal diabatic heating gradient (second term in Eq.
+4; cf. Figs. 1 and 7c).
+Horizontal vorticity is large ahead of the upper-level trough due to strong vertical wind shear below the upperlevel jet.
+In this case, the vertical wind shear vector of magnitude $2-3 \text{ m s}^{-1} \text{ km}^{-1}$ between 4 and 12 km height points in the same direction as the upper-level wind vector, i.e., towards the northeast (Fig. 7c).
+The horizontal vorticity vector $\omega_h$ is rotated 90° anticlockwise relative to the vertical wind shear vector and points towards the cold air.
+Moreover, the horizontal heating gradients $\nabla{\rm h}\dot{\theta}$ point radially towards the center of the convective updraft, which coincides with the maximum heating from graupel and snow formation (Fig. 4a and e).
+As outlined in the Introduction (Sect.
+1.2), this results in PV production to the right of the vertical wind shear vector, where $\nabla{\mathbf{h}}\dot{\theta} \parallel \boldsymbol{\omega}{\mathbf{h}}$ , and PV destruction to the left of the vertical wind shear vector, where $\nabla{\mathbf{h}}\dot{\theta} \parallel -\omega{\mathbf{h}}$ (Fig. 7c).
 The convectively produced heating gradients and the background vorticity are strong enough to form a region of absolutely negative PV.
-These findings from the convective WCB composites agree with the theoretical considerations in the introduction. - The horizontal diabatic heating gradients for the slantwise WCB ascent are weaker because the diabatic heating is (i) less intense and (ii) spatially more uniform due to a larger-scale gradual ascent (cf. Fig. 4d,f).
-Thus, the vertical component of the PV equation is relatively more important than the horizontal component for the large-scale slantwise WCB ascent, and continuous heating along the ascent leads to PV reduction above and a transport of low-PV air to the upper troposphere by the trajectories passing through this low-PV region.
+These findings from the convective WCB composites agree with the theoretical considerations in the Introduction.

+The horizontal diabatic heating gradients for the slantwise WCB ascent are weaker because the diabatic heating is (i) less intense and (ii) spatially more uniform due to a largerscale gradual ascent (cf. Fig. 4b and f).
+Thus, for the largescale slantwise WCB ascent, the vertical component of the PV equation is comparatively more important than the horizontal component, and continuous heating along the ascent leads to PV reduction above the diabatic heating maximum and a transport of low-PV air to the upper troposphere by the trajectories passing through this low-PV region.
 However, PV values remain positive because PV cannot change sign if the first term in Eq.
-4 dominates (Harvey et al., 2020).
-We conclude that for the slantwise WCB ascent the vertical component of the PV equation is most relevant, while for embedded convection with localized and intense heating gradients the horizontal - components of the PV equation are essential to explain the resulting upper-level PV dipole structure, which includes negative PV values.
+(4) dominates (Harvey et al., 2020).
+We conclude that for the slantwise WCB ascent the vertical component of the PV equation is most relevant, while for embedded convection with localized and intense heating gradients the horizontal components of the PV equation are essential to explain the resulting upper-level PV dipole structure, which includes negative PV values.

-400 3.5.4 Partitioning of PV anomalies in vorticity and static stability
+3.5.4 Partitioning of PV anomalies in vorticity and static stability